OE-FET/esr_analyses/README.md

 2. Functions to read and manipulate Bruker Xepr data files:

-    - `BrukerRead` to parse Xepr data files and return the measurement data as well all measurement parameters.
+    - `BrukerRead` to read Xepr data files and return the measurement data as well all measurement parameters.
     - Functions to process the data: `normalize_spectrum`, `subtract_background`,
       `baseline_corr`, etc.